Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 You can find clean energy technology research and development information through NRCan.
 Explore resources offered through their CANMET laboratories and take advantage of partnership opportunities in a variety of sectors, including:

-You can also access benchmarking guides, tools and calculators, including software applications to help you make more informed decisions about your resources and technology:
+You can also access benchmarking guides, tools and calculators and software applications to help you make more informed decisions about your resources and technology:

 - Partner tools and affiliate resources